moonbeam-nyc/snorlax/README.md

 And if a request is received when the deployment is sleeping, a cute sleeping Snorlax page is served and the Kubernetes deployment is woken up.
 Once the service is ready, the page will auto-refresh.

-You create `SleepSchedule` resources to define the schedule for any deployment (and optionally it's ingress).
+You create `SleepSchedule` resources to define the schedule for any deployment (and optionally its ingress).

 ## See it in action